Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: The Internal and External Distinction

 A core motivation for separating formalisms/calculi into these two categories, is that internal and external formalisms/calculi are \emph{claimed} to possess distinct advantages over one another.
 It has been argued that internal calculi are better suited for establishing properties such as termination, interpolation, and optimal complexity, while external calculi are more easily constructed and permit simpler proofs of completeness, cut-admissibility, and counter-model generation (from terminating proof-search).
 However, we will argue that a large number of such claims are false.

-In this section we delve into the internal and external distinction, and discuss two main themes.
+In this section, we delve into the internal and external distinction, and discuss two main themes.
 First, we attempt to formally define the notions of internal and external, arguing that each candidate definition comes with certain drawbacks, or fails to satisfy our intuitions concerning internal and external systems in some way.
-Second, we aim to dispel myths about the claimed properties of internal and external systems, while pointing out which attributes of such systems are genuinely useful for certain applications.
+Second, we aim to dispel myths about the claimed properties of internal and external systems, while identifying which attributes are genuinely useful for certain applications.